usds/SME-QA-Website/pages/phases/job-announcement/plain-language-guidelines.md

 sidenav: hiring-phases
 phase: job-announcement
 sub-phase-order: 040
-intro: Each part of your job announcement should help the job seeker to understand the work they'll do and how they'll be assessed.
-Review your job announcement before you publish it to ensure the best applicant experience.
+intro: The job announcement should be an accurate representation of the position and not come verbatim from the Position Descripion.
 ---

 <p class="usa-intro">